amanvaidya/urlShortener/README.md

+PS: Application development is still in progress, stay tuned....

 URL Shortener Application
 This is a URL shortener application built using Java and React.
 It provides a simple and efficient way to shorten long URLs into shorter, more manageable links.
 The application consists of two main components: a backend server written in Java and a frontend user interface developed with React.